 Dulce has run Zócalo’s programming, finances, partnerships, development, and human resources for five years.
 Previously she worked on the New Americans Initiative Project at the Illinois Coalition for Immigrant and Refugee Rights in Chicago.
-She was a Gates Millennium Scholar and received degrees in Political Science and Philosophy from Northwestern University.
+She was a Gates Millennium Scholar and received degrees in political science and philosophy from Northwestern University.

 Andrés was editorial page editor for the Los Angeles Times, a member of the editorial board of The New York Times, a staff reporter for The Wall Street Journal, and an editor and writer for the Pittsburgh Post-Gazette.
 He is also a vice president at the New America Foundation.

-MANAGING & BOOKS EDITOR
+HISTORY & ENGAGEMENT EDITOR